valterkraemer/mavo-firebase/README.md

 #### Initialize Firebase using attributes

 You can use attributes instead of script tag to initializing Firebase.
-This way you can use multiple Firebase databases on same page.
+This way you can have multiple Mavo applications on the same page using different Firebase databases.

 | Attribute                        | Description
 |:---------------------------------|:-------------------------------------------------------------------------- |